 What’s in Sneem?

-The village is mainly comprised of two squares, North Square and South Square which are connected by abridge over the River Sneem.
+The village is mainly comprised of two squares, North Square and South Square which are connected by abridge over the river.

-One of Sneem’s outstanding features is the amount of sculpture in the village.
+One of the village’s outstanding features is the amount of sculpture in the village.
 These include a sculpture of a panda donated by the Peoples Republic of China and a plaque in memory of President Charles De Gaulle who visited the village a few times.

 There is also a statue here of a famous local wrestler, Steve “Crusher” Casey.